MetroManSR/MetroWeb1/en/balkeon/docs/instructions/sentences.md

 - This is similar to `O gonir ah yameon` and practically the same but here's the difference.

-***Using the modification particle is Formal, Using the prefix of the verb as a Preposition is kinda informal***
+***Using the modification particle is Formal, Using the prefix of the verb as a Preposition is kinda informal, more details [here](https://www.metroman.me/en/balkeon/docs/instructions/formalityregister)***

 *Particles Sei and Bir*